muzixing/graph_algorithm/README.md

 #Graph algorithm

-This repository contain some classical graph algorithm like Dijkstra,Floyd.
+This repository contain some classical graph algorithms like Dijkstra,Floyd.

 ##Usage